 The maximum number of lines you could support if your connection is used exclusively for VoIP, and your internet speed is consistent.
 Cable internet speeds tend to fluctuate, whereas newer fiber connections are more reliable.
 Learn more about connection types on our guide How to Set Up Internet for Your Business.

 What Do The VoIP Speed Test Numbers Mean?

 - Upload Speed – The upload speed which is shown in the upper right hand corner of the above test shows the upload capability of your connection, measured in megabits per second (Mbps).
 Because this number is typically lower than your download speed, this reflects the actual bandwidth available to your computer.
-As long as the number is above 3 Mbps, you should safe for up to 3 VoIP phone lines.

 - Download Speed – Shown in the upper left hand corner of the VoIP speed test shows the download capability of your connection.
 It’s the maximum amount of data your connection can receive, measured in megabits per second (Mbps).
 As long as your upload speed is lower than your download speed, you can ignore this number.
 In the rare case where this number is higher, then this is your actual bandwidth.

 - Ping – the amount of time it takes for your computer to communicate with a server.
 On a VoIP phone call, this constitutes the latency (or delay) between you and person you’re speaking with.
 Small delays aren’t noticeable, so as long as this number is below 100ms, you should be good to go.

 What is Bandwidth?

 Bandwidth is maximum rate at which your network can transfer data.
 It’s one of the key factors in the VoIP speed test since it determines how many concurrent phone calls your connection can handle.